pramnora/emacs/README.md

 ADVANTAGES

-- I can browse the internet just like usual...
+- I can browse the internet just like usual...(Web browsers: Firefox/Chrome/-etc.)
 - Linux software is FREE
 - I no longer need to 'buy/update' Anti-virus software...as Linux seems to be a pretty secure system.
 - I can both download/run multiple different programming languages: HTML/CSS/Javascript/Ruby/Lisp/Python3/Lua/C/C++/-etc.